 With a goal of continuing his education, Krentzman accepted the role of hitting coach, outfield coach, and recruiting coordinator at Eastern University while also earning his Masters Degree in Organizational Leadership.

 Ben is now putting down roots in the area with his wife and young daughter.
-Being out of baseball for a couple of years, he was intrigued and excited by the offer of head coach of the Hornets 13U team.
+Being out of baseball for a couple of years, he was intrigued and excited by the 2019 offer of head coach of the then Hornets 13U team.
 He accepted the position with much enthusiasm as he knows he brings a wealth of experience to a critical age of baseball development.

-Head Coach Ben Krentzman delivers a unique perspective to the Hornets 13U team, having played, coached, and recruited at the college level.
+Head Coach Ben Krentzman delivers a unique perspective to the Hornets 17u team, having played, coached, and recruited at the college level.
 He knows firsthand the work, talent, and approach to playing baseball at a very high level and will impart this knowledge with the players he guides.
 This level of expertise is not often seen outside of high profile academy teams.
 Not having a son, relative, or family friends on the team gives him the unbiased latitude to teach all players equally and make decisions for the good of the team.
 His philosophy is one of positivity, love of the game, respect of your teammates, and working together for the greater good.

-Assistant Head Coach & Instructor
+Assistant Coach & Hitting Instructor

 Phil Bertolotti was heavily recruited by college baseball scouts beginning in his sophomore year of high school and ultimately he accepted a four-year, full scholarship from Penn State University.
 As a four-year starter of a highly competitive Division 1 program, Phil led the 1996 team to a Big Ten Championship and was named the 1996 Team MVP.
 During his college playing time he was named Big Ten Player of the Week multiple times.

 After college, Phil was approached by several Philadelphia area baseball academies and began providing private, specialized instruction at Diamond Baseball Academy and multiple locations of All-Star Baseball Academy.
-For the past 10 years, Bertolotti has coached youth baseball and softball teaching girls and boys how to play the game the right way.

-As part of the Hornets Baseball 13U staff, Bertolotti will be a valuable and powerful influence on Hornets’ players, teaching and speaking from a place of personal, high level, baseball success.
+As part of the Hornets Baseball 17u staff, Bertolotti will be a valuable and powerful influence on Hornets’ players, teaching and speaking from a place of personal, high level, baseball success.
 He will guide players with the correct fundamentals pertaining to the larger field and will instruct them on advanced thinking and in-game tactics to advance their overall baseball skills.
 During practice, Coach Bertolotti will provide specialized training for position play, hitting, and base running.
 He will serve as assistant head coach and will be a game day base coach.